confluentinc/ksql/docs/reference2/sql/sql-syntax/lexical-structure.md

 ## Constants

-- A value of a given type - a literal
+There are three implicitly typed constants, or literals, in ksqlDB: strings, numbers, and booleans.

-- String constants - single quotes
+### String constants

+A string constant is an arbitrary series of characters surrounded by single quotes (`'`), like `'Hello world'`.
+To include a quote inside of a string literal, escape the quote by prefixing it with another quote, as in `'You can call me ''Stuart'', or Stu.'`

-- Numeric constants
+### Numeric constants

-- Boolean constants
+### Boolean constants

 ## Operators